protocol/beyond-bitswap/testbed/testbed/README.md

 ## Coming soon
-* Parameters of the testplans
-* Configure your own dataset for the experiments.
 * Create your own testplan.
-* Bring you rexchange interface.
+* Bring your exchange interface.

 <!--
 # `Plan:` transfer - Combinations of Seeds and Leeches